Los Angeles Drug Crimes Attorney Near You

 Speak with an Experienced Los Angeles Drug Crimes Lawyer Near You Today

-Attorney Ambrosio E. Rodriguez is a criminal defense attorney and former prosecutor that understands that every client’s case is unique.
+Attorney Ambrosio E. Rodriguez is a criminal defense attorney and former prosecutor who understands that every client’s case is unique.
 Mr. Rodriguez will negotiate with the prosecution, file motions on your behalf, and determine how to effectively argue your case before a judge or jury.
 Moreover, Mr. Rodriguez will review your case to determine if you eligible for California’s new Proposition 47 law which could reduce your charges from a felony to a misdemeanor or resentencing of past convictions.

 Contact The Rodriguez Law Group today for a free consultation (213) 995-6767.
 Our experienced Los Angeles drug crimes lawyers can help you get your life back on track.